vaddenz/dify-plugin-daemon/cmd/commandline/plugin/templates/python/GUIDE.md

 ```

 you will get a `plugin.difypkg` file, that's all, you can submit it to the Marketplace now, look forward to your Plugin being listed!

+## User Privacy Policy

+Please fill in the privacy policy of the plugin if you want to make it published on the Marketplace, refer to [PRIVACY.md](PRIVACY.md) for more details.